Rohith-JN/Categorize-CLI/README.md

 ## Usage

 ### Extensions:
-This command will organize the files based on the command specified in the working directory
+This command will organize the files based on the specified extension type (ex: image, audio, video) in the working directory

 ```
 Categorize ext -t [command]